Special Immigrant Religious Workers

 - The nature of the break was for further religious training or sabbatical.
 However, you must have been a member of the petitioner’s denomination throughout the two years of qualifying employment.

 A U.S. employer, or you on your own behalf, must file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, to request special immigrant religious worker classification.
 Both you and the employing non-profit religious organization must satisfy the requirements listed below.
-If a petitioner believes that one of these requirements substantially burdens the organization’s exercise of religion, they may seek an exemption under the Religious Freedom Restoration Act (RFRA).
+If a petitioner believes that one of these requirements substantially burdens the organization’s exercise of religion, the petitioner may seek an exemption under the Religious Freedom Restoration Act (RFRA).
 A written request for the exemption should accompany the initial filing, and it must explain how the provision:

 - Requires participation in an activity prohibited by a sincerely held religious belief; or